olivebranches/github_issues_puller/README.md

 5. css/datatables/datatables.bootstrap.css - stylesheet for datatables
 6. css/datatables/images - images to be used in datatables.

+Note: The Heroku app uses index.php as the entry script - which containes the same code as index.html only with index.php name and php tags.

 Workflow:

 1. User enters a url in the url input.